datoviz/datoviz/docs/discussions/vulkan.md

 Fifth, one needs to define a **render pass** and a set of **framebuffers**.
 The render pass defines the way the GPU renders an image, in one or several steps.
 The framebuffers represent the links between the GPU images and the render pass steps.
 The render pass must be specified when recording a rendering command buffer.

 Sixth, one needs to implement the main **rendering loop**.
-This is typically an infinite loop that where very iteration represents a frame.
+This is typically an infinite loop where every iteration represents a frame.
 At every frame, the rendering loop performs the following (simplified) steps:

 * Examine the user events (mouse, keyboard) that occurred in the window since the last frame,
 * Perform the resize if the window size has changed since the last frame,